Dean Bank Recreation Park

 - The play equipment was funded with a £70,000 grant from the National Lottery

 - The Football Foundation helped fund the project with a grant of £605,839

 - An additional grant of £100,000 from the FA as part of their capital allocation within the Whole Sport Plan funding agreement with Sport England.

 - A grant of £320,000 came from Sedgefield Borough Council L.I.P fund.

 The project was managed by Steve Wells Associates who awarded the contracts for the works to Groundwork Services to undertake all of the pitch works and Halls Construction to build the new changing block.
 The play equipment was installed by SMP play equipment who were the preferred supplier following a selection process by Ferryhill Youth Council.

 The new facility contains a new 6 room changing block with a cafeteria area, new public toilets for all park users as well as the creation of two new football pitches on the former Ferryhill Athletic Football Ground and the complete renovation of the five pitches of various sizes in Dean Bank Park.

 The facility is home ground to Ferryhill Town Youth who currently have 12 teams from age groups under 8’s up to under 16’s.
-The facility is also used by Ferryhill Greyhound Over 40’s and Ferryhill Saints.
+The facility is also used by Ferryhill Greyhound Over 40’.